Apo (drink): Folk medicine

 The folk medicine beliefs of the starter cake derive from the use of local herbs.
 Tribes believe that the combination of herbs makes Apo beer an effective agent against various minor diseases.
 Most of the plants used for the preparation of the beer are indigenous.
 The varieties of Apo beer in the northeast region of India include methods of infusion and decoction used by the local peoples.

 Culture

 Apo is an important element in the socio-cultural aspect of the Mising people.
-The Apo beer is served during all religious festivals and ceremonies in Assam such as Midong, Fishing, Dabur, Bihu, and Ali Aye Ligang (Ali Ai Ligang).
-The Ali Aye Ligang is a spring festival celebrated by the Mising community during the first Wednesday of the Assamese month named 'Fagun (Fagun Thakrar)'.
-This festival celebrating the beginning of the paddy cultivation in Assam traditionally uses Apong as a mandatory dish for the celebration.
-Apong is served along with pork 'purang apin, boiled rice wrap in leaves 'tupula that'.
+The Apo beer is served during all religious festivals and ceremonies in Assam such as Midang, Fishing, Dobur and Ali Aye Ligang (Ali Ai Ligang).
+The Ali Aye Ligang is a spring festival celebrated by the Mising community during the first Wednesday of the 'Gimur Polo' (which falls in February or March).
+This festival marks the beginning of the paddy cultivation season and is an integral part of Mising culture.
+Apong is served along with pork 'Purang Apin, boiled rice wrap in leaves.
 The Apong is also offered to the deities and spirits to appease them.